Federal Work Study Employment Policy

-A student must be awarded Federal Work Study funds as part of their official Financial Aid and Scholarship Notification to qualify for Work Study employment.
+A student must be awarded Federal Work Study funds as part of their official Financial Aid and Scholarships Notification to qualify for Work Study employment.
 Exclusive of summer session, the student must be enrolled or accepted for enrollment during the term in which he/she will be employed and maintain enrollment status of half-time or greater and be pursuing a degree or certificate objective.

-Graduate students must be "Classified" or "Conditionally Classified" in a master's program offered by the university and must be in a continuous enrollment program.
+Graduate students in a master's program offered by the university must be in a continuous enrollment program.
 All students must maintain satisfactory academic progress as defined by the Financial Aid Office in order to continue Work Study employment.

-It is the responsibility of the employing department to verify that the student maintains minimum units enrollment to retain eligibility for Work Study employment.
+It is the responsibility of the employing department to verify that the student maintains minimum unit enrollment to retain eligibility for Work Study employment.

 The Work Study student period of eligibility may not exceed the award period.
 Generally, this means the academic year beginning after July 1 and ending June 30, unless the student is enrolled for less than the entire year.
 The period of eligibility ends when one of the following occurs: